Transformative Vision and Revolutionary Technology

 In Close Proximity to the Research Epicenter

-The Clinic at the Institute for Regenerative Medicine will be housed in close proximity to the research epicenter, allowing for the immediate application of these advanced cellular therapies.
+The Clinic at the Institute for Restorative Health will be housed in close proximity to the research epicenter, allowing for the immediate application of these advanced cellular therapies.
 We anticipate treating patients with some orthopedic conditions of the knees and hips as early as 2019.

 Critically, these same researchers and doctors will also train medical students at the Hackensack Meridian School of Medicine at Seton Hall University, located adjacent to the HMH-CDI, in these advanced techniques.
 The Institute for Restorative Health represents a truly unique confluence of talent and resources that will quite literally change the landscape of biomedical research, medical education, and the delivery of life-saving cellular therapies for patients, many of whom have exhausted all other available options.